ggabrakadabra/review-details-page/README.md

+# About
+## Objective
+Design and implement an application that lists reviews and allows a user to select a review to see more details.
+Review data will be provided in the form of a reviews.json file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This Project uses the [json server package](https://github.com/typicode/json-server) as an api
+This Project uses the [json server package](https://github.com/typicode/json-server) as an api to make data lookup and storage easy

+## How to Use
+run both `yarn start` and `json-server --watch db.json --port 3004` on page load there will be a list of reviews you can click on any review and add / view / edit a comment

+## What I would add if I had more time
+I would like to get 100% test coverage
+Finish styling to match the mockup

 ## Available Scripts
 In the project directory, you can run:

 ### `yarn start`